Itz-Murali/Itz-Murali/README.md

 <p>
 A modern web-based music player that lets users stream and enjoy songs smoothly with a clean UI.
-Built for fast loading, easy navigation, and a pleasant listening experience.
-Supports multiple tracks and responsive design.
 </p>

 <a href="https://Chiku-music.com/">